Umbilical Cord Care

 - The face, hands and bottom need the most attention.

-- After the chord falls off, regular tub baths are okay.
+- After the chord falls off, and the site is healed, regular tub baths are okay.

 - Wash the hair and scalp with a mild shampoo but not on a daily basis.

 - Don’t be afraid to wash over the “soft spot” on the head.

 - Rinse well and avoid using oils on the scalp.